AbhishekNagrecha/Exploratory-Data-Analysis-of-Movies-In-Tableau/README.md

 As far as Genre is concerened, it was observed that action movies had the maximum budget but there was one outlier in the form of comedy movies in the year 2006.
 For movie ratings i discovered that over the years movies with PG-13 rating performed exceptionally well however a good trernd was also seen for R category.
 Additionally, for the duration of distint Genres I found out that 'drama' had the maximum number of outliers and certain genres like 'family', 'musical', and 'animation' genres were most consistent over the years.
-For all the created dashboards I used the mixture of Scatter plots, Box plots,Packed bubbles, Histograms, Bar, Area and Pie charts and stacked bars.
+For all the created dashboards I used the mixture of Scatter and Box plots,Packed bubbles, Histograms, Bar, Area and Pie charts and stacked bars.
 I also created a corelation matrix between varius data points to get a detailed understanding of data.